sufrin-kim-fishman/tweetworld/README.md

 Go to [www.tweetworld.me](http://www.tweetworld.me)

-Create an account to select which countries to view, or stream the whole world's tweets on the global map.
+Stream the whole world's tweets on the global map or live text stream, and optionally create an account to save your preferences.

 ## Development/Contribution